 De Waal's desire to transcend utilitarian pottery was evident in his transition during the 1980s from clay to more refined porcelain, a medium that demands acute focus of mind and eye as well as a swift hand.
 A new audacity is expressed in the sheer number of pots and their arrangement.
 Impact is achieved through scale and multiplicity, yet the subtle iterations of the handmade process are maintained.

 The exhibition title derives from Paul Celan’s 1967 poetry collection Atemwende (“breathturn”), a term that the poet equates with the moment when words transcend literal meaning.
 Set in series and sequences, the pots possess their own evocative power, appearing as characters that touch and huddle, or face isolation.
 Each of the four large vitrines, breathturn I-IV (all works 2013), holds hundreds of pots, while individual objects and smaller clusters sit within wall-mounted boxes, girders, and brackets (black field I-III and I am their music), evoking the ascetic constructions of Donald Judd and Giorgio Morandi’s communities of everyday vessels on canvas.
-By setting intimate handmade works in fabricated aluminum vitrines, de Waal produces a formal tension between tradition and innovation, de Waal imbues the mastery of an ancient medium with a bold new narrative.
+By setting intimate handmade works in fabricated aluminum vitrines, de Waal produces a formal tension between tradition and innovation that imbues the mastery of an ancient medium with a bold new narrative.